 A list of Eureka and other discovery moments

 Below is a list of ‘Eureka!’ or ‘Ah ha!’ moments that mark the illumination step leading to a breakthrough discovery by the savant.
 They often reveal the crossing of a logical gap with a sudden change of vision.
 Eureka story can either be a careful recollection of a key moment in the road toward a discovery or (more often) an imaginary recollection mystifying the discovery.
 Whatever their link with reality, they are part of the mythology of science putting on stage the scientist rather than his science with a strong impact on the public.
 They participated to the idealization of scientists viewed as a pure and self-absorbed individual driven by his passion and far from the bass struggle for power.
+I have speculated that these Eureka reflects the ‘self-serving bias’ dimension associated with the narcissism of the scientist (Lemaitre 2016).
+Indeed, these discovery moments obey to a certain logic: i) they first take place at an unexpected moment revealing the obsessive nature of the discoverer, ii) they do not acknowledge any filiation with other scientists, and iii) are far from the bench.
+To my knowledge, they affect mostly male scientists.
+At the opposite, we could mention the impostor syndrom, that affect scientists that acknowledge too much the role of the community when relating their contribution (and are likely closer to the truth).
 Below is a list a short Eureka texts with references as well as few comments on the reality of the discovery.
 If you are aware of any other Eureka moments, please send me the information

 Archimedes “Eureka” in the bath: the father of all the Eureka (about 230-260 BC)